RTEMS/rtems-docs/c-user/config/classic-api.rst

 .. rubric:: DESCRIPTION:

-The value of this configuration option defines the minimum count of Classic API Tasks which are constructed by :c:func:`rtems_task_construct`.
+The value of this configuration option defines the minimum count of Classic API Tasks which are constructed by :ref:`InterfaceRtemsTaskConstruct`.

 .. rubric:: NOTES:

-By default, the calculation for the required memory in the RTEMS Workspace for tasks assumes that all Classic API Tasks are created by :c:func:`rtems_task_create`.
-This configuration option can be used to reduce the required memory for the system-provided task storage areas since tasks constructed by :c:func:`rtems_task_construct` use a user-provided task storage area.
+By default, the calculation for the required memory in the RTEMS Workspace for tasks assumes that all Classic API Tasks are created by :ref:`InterfaceRtemsTaskCreate`.
+This configuration option can be used to reduce the required memory for the system-provided task storage areas since tasks constructed by :ref:`InterfaceRtemsTaskConstruct` use a user-provided task storage area.

 .. rubric:: CONSTRAINTS: